Potsdam Institute for Climate Impact Research (PIK)

 Conditional independence test Assumptions

-GPDC / GPDCtorch univariate variables with continuous, additive dependencies
+GPDC / GPDCtorch univariate, continuous variables with additive dependencies

-CMIknn multivariate variables with continuous, general dependencies
+CMIknn multivariate, continuous variables with more general dependencies (permutation-based test)

 General Notes